sarthakg04/FuncBox/GAMEDEVREADME.md

 - Add the Game to the games db through admin panel if not already added
 - In the `public`folder add a folder with the naming convention `<game-name>GameFiles`
-- Open the `gameFilePath.js` file and in the `filepath` json put the name of the folder that you created in the `public` directory corresponding to a number which is not used already(_preferably the `game id` that you can get from the games page in the admin_panel_).
+- Open the `gameFilePath.js` file and in the `filepath` json put the name of the folder that you created in the `public` directory corresponding to the game id that is available in the games page in admin panel
 - In the `src/components/Games` folder create a folder for the game and create a `.js` file (Example : `"CalculatorGame/CalculatorGame.js"`)
-- Copy this piece of code into the `.js` file\
+- Copy this piece of code into the `.js` file
-  Change the `<game-name>` to the **name of the game that you put in the database through admin panel** Change `<game-num>` with the number used to store the game file name in the `gameFilePath.js` file
+  Change the `<game-name>` to the **name of the game that you put in the database through admin panel** Change `<game-id>` with the game id

 ```
 import React, { useState, useEffect } from "react";
 import Editor from "../../Editor/Editor";
 import Frame from "../../Frame/Frame";
-import useLocalStorage from "../../../hooks/useLocalStorage";
-import gamesList, { getGameId } from "../../../features/gamesList";
 import QRCode from "qrcode";
 import { filepath } from "../../../gameFilePath";
 import { useDispatch } from "react-redux";